flalom/drugsens/README.md

 ![](https://img.shields.io/badge/R-%3E%3D%204.0.0-blue)

 # Overview
-DRUGSENS is a R-package tha allow users to automatically analyze QuPath&trade; output data from imaging analysis.
+DRUGSENS is a R-package that allows users to automatically analyze QuPath&trade; output data from imaging analysis.
 Here we include a QuPath&trade; script to run reproducible QuPath&trade;-based image analysis, and some examples on how DRUGSENS can be used.
 For more detailed examples of QuPath&trade; scripting please refer to [QuPath&trade;'s Documentation](https://qupath.readthedocs.io/en/stable/).
 This script should be placed into scripts within QuPath&trade;.
 We tested this code to a previous version of QuPath&trade.
 This packge is complementary to the STAR protocol: `...`